Fertilising your house plants: everything you need to know

 WARNING: most bags of worm castings come will a healthy population of worms.
 Some dead, some alive.
 It’s quite traumatic the first time you get them.

-When not to fertilise house plants
+When not to fertilise houseplants

 It’s pretty difficult to tell when plants need fertilising, so first I’ll go through times when you shouldn’t be fertilising your house plants: